-Ages Teens Are Legally Allowed to Work
+Ages Minors Are Legally Allowed to Work

 The FLSA places restrictions on employment for minor workers (workers under age 18), depending on their age, the time of year, the day of the week, and more.

 State labor laws often differ from federal laws.
-When they do, the law that is "more protective of the minor" applies.
+When they do, the law that is more protective of the minor applies.

 For example, if your state says workers under age 18 cannot work in any hazardous industries (even if the task has been declared safe), then this is the rule you must follow.